 There is a wide range of tasks to be completed during the estate administration process and every estate is different, which makes it hard to predict what will be involved.
 When instructing Kings Court Trust, we will take care of every step on your behalf.
 This could include:

-We'll contact banks, HMRC, the Department for Work and Pensions, creditors and other financial institutions.
+We'll contact banks, HM Revenue and Customs (HMRC), the Department for Work and Pensions (DWP), creditors, and other financial institutions.
 We'll let them know we're acting on your behalf and ask for date-of-death valuations.

 Our tax team will prepare the relevant tax forms.
-We'll also apply for the Grant of Probate (Confirmation in Scotland).
-We do this in our name and take on any liability, on your behalf.
+We'll also apply for the Grant of Probate (or Confirmation in Scotland).
+We can do this in our name and take on the legal and financial liability.

-Once we've received the Grant of Probate we'll send it to banks, mortgage companies and anywhere else the deceased had an account, policy or debt.
-We'll close accounts and collect funds.
+Once we've received the Grant of Probate we'll send it to banks, mortgage companies, and anywhere else the deceased had an account, policy, or debt that require a copy of the Grant.
+We'll close these accounts and collect in the funds.

-We'll sell any shares and assets within the UK and overseas.
+We'll sell any shares and assets within the UK and advise on overseas assets.
 If there are assets to be transferred to beneficiaries, we'll organise it.
 If we have sufficient funds, we'll pay off the debts and make interim distributions to other beneficiaries.

 Our tax team will complete the Income Tax return and submit it to HMRC.
 We'll confirm the final Inheritance Tax position and obtain 'clearance' from HMRC.
-We'll reclaim any overpaid Inheritance Tax.
-We'll also pay any remaining debts.
+We'll reclaim any overpaid Inheritance Tax and pay any outstanding debts.